Paulmelching/hello-world/README.md

 # hello-world
-This is a simple repository to learn Github essentials
+This is a simple Repository to learn Github essentials